-According to OPW Flood Maps, the site locality does not lie within the "River - Low Probability", "River - Medium Probability" or "River - High Probability" modelled extent of land that might be flooded by rivers in a moderate to very extreme event.
-However, the surrounding area to the south of the site lies within the "River - Low Probability", "River - Medium Probability" and "River - High Probability" in the Harold's Cross Mount Jerome Cemetery vicinity.
+According to OPW Flood Maps, the site does not lie within the "River - Low Probability", "River - Medium Probability" or "River - High Probability" modelled extent of land that might be flooded by rivers in a moderate to very extreme event.

+Parts of the surrounding area located within a 1 km radius to the northwest and southeast of the site lie within the "River - Low Probability", "River - Medium Probability" and "River - High Probability" indicating that flooding by rivers may occur during moderate to very extreme event in these areas.

-The area is not in close proximity to the extent of land affected by coastal flood events.
+The site is not in close proximity to the extent of land affected by coastal flood events.